TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-04-27-Apathy-and-Entrophy-Part-1.md

 _busy._

-This reminds me of an article published in 'The New York Time', 'The Busy Trap'.
+This reminds me of an article published in The New York Time, 'The Busy Trap'.
 Most people in this world are busy doing there routine each day.
 How many of us are really productive?
-What is about?
+What is this about?
 Is it about being busy or productive?
 How do you know what you are actually doing in your life?

 _"Busyness serves as a kind of existential reassurance, a hedge against emptiness; obviously your life cannot possibly be silly or trivial or meaningless if you are so busy, completely booked, in demand every hour of the day."_